For Laboratory Research Use Only

 Pentadecapeptide BPC-157

 Synthetic 15-amino-acid sequence reference compound.
-Lyophilized white powder.
+Lyophilized white powder for in-vitro research use only.

 per 10mg vial